yrnkrn/zapcc/README.md

 This open source release is licensed under the LLVM Release License (University of Illinois/NCSA).

+## Which operating systems and compilers are supported?

+zapcc builds on
+* Linux x64 using gcc, clang or zapcc
+* Windows using Visual C++ or mingw-w64, targetting mingw-w64, 32 or 64 bits
+* Targetting Visual C++ binaries or using `zapcc-cl` is not supported
+* On MacOS using clang

+zapcc was thoroughly tested on Linux x64 targetting Linux x64 and minimally on Windows.
+Rest are experimental, please share your experience.

 ## Building

 The prerequisites and build process are identical to [building LLVM](https://llvm.org/docs/CMake.html).